 That's for people that are entering their email to a popup typically for some kind of incentive or offer.
 So in the email make sure you say - ‘Hey, welcome.
 Here's the offer.
 Here's a little bit of info about us’.

 Make it all about the quality of your brand, the brand standards, how you're different, what's in it for them, and what they can expect.
-So that's the welcome flow for non-buyers.
+So that's the welcome series for non-buyers.
 People expect it and it's also very important for setting up the relationship.
 Here’s an example from one of the brands that I work with:

 2. The abandoned checkout flow